|

 Many of you likely believe the term "Elephant Ear" is a good way to

-And here is the reason why the term "Elephant Ear" is a near
+like the name and here is the reason why the term "Elephant Ear" is a near

 useless common name.

-If you do a search of a scientific source you will learn those seven genera contain between 3,000 and 4,000 species!
-So which one of those 3,000 to 4,000 very different plants are you trying to find?
-You see, "Elephant Ear" is not a very descriptive term, or a good choice as a common name.
+Are you aware there are plant species in quite a few different scientific genera that have managed to garner the common name Elephant Ear"?
+All are members of the larger plant family known as Araceae or aroids.
+Elephant ear "plants" can be found in the genera of Alocasia, Xanthosoma, Philodendron, Anthurium, Caladium, Monstera and Colocasia.
+If you do a search of a scientific database you will learn there are more than 100 genera of aroids with around 3,300 total species.
+Those seven genera just mentioned contain well over 2,000 of those species!
+So which one of those 2,000 plus very different plants are you trying to find?
+You see, "Elephant Ear" is not a descriptive term nor a good choice as a common name.
 If you were to describe your car as a "Chevy" everyone would think you were talking about a Chevrolet.
-Certainly, that doesn't describe the model, but al least you would be in the correct "genus".
+Certainly, that doesn't describe the model, but al least you would be in the correct brand.
 But if you drive a Mercedes you'd likely be unhappy if someone called it a "Chevy".
-The term "Elephant Ear" is the same and doesn't even tack the plant you are seeking to a genus!
-And that makes finding the species very difficult.
-Are you aware there are at least 800 species of Anthurium?
-How about 1000 species of Philodendron?
+The term "Elephant Ear" is the same and doesn't even connect the plant you are seeking to a genus!
 I know, you are probably seeking a plant with big leaves.
 OK, which one?
 There are Anthurium as well as Alocasia species with leaves up to 12 feet (almost 4 meters) long!
 There are species in the genera Philodendron and Xanthosoma with leaves up to 6 feet (nearly 2 meters) in length but also species that are quite small.
 There are species in the genus Colocasia and Monstera with leaves that approach 4 feet (1.2 meters) along with species that are very little.
-And there are plants in the genus Caladium with moderately large and others with very small leaves.
+And there are plants in the genus Caladium with moderately large and others with very tiny leaves.
 You see, the size of the leaf has nothing to do with the genus.
 So just saying "Elephant Ear" means nothing.
-Regrettably, nursery sales people use it all the time and despite attempts to get them to stop, the name persists!
+Regrettably, nursery sales people use it all the time and despite attempts to get them to stop, the name will persist forever!

 So if you are looking for